klarabau/portfolio-ads/klarabaumeister-19029454-portfolip.md

 In the Nano project we aim to help VSParticle, a company that derived from TU Delft's nanotech group.
 They work with nanoparticles and, among others, analyze nanoparticle images to calculate the particle’s sizes.
 To do this, VSParticle has built an image processing program that results in an edited image which enables the software to calculate the particle’s sizes.
 Part of the image processing is the thresholding step, where greyscale images are converted into bitmaps using thresholding algorithms and user input.
 This step distinctly separates the nanoparticles from the background.
 In combination with our minor, our goal is to automate this step using a Machine Learning or Deep Learning model which predicts the best algorithm to use.
 Our research question reads as follows:

-> How can a Machine Learning model, that predicts the optimal thresholding algorithm, assist VSParticle to analyze nanoparticle images?
+> <b> How can a Machine Learning model, that predicts the optimal thresholding algorithm, assist VSParticle to analyze nanoparticle images? </b>

 To answer our research question in detail, we are going to focus on the following four sub-questions: